josegcpa/imdm/docs/source/index.rst

 This module contains a few helpful and flexible data models which can be easily extended for other applications.
 Here, I focused on making some (very) specific validators focusing on MRI data.
 These can be used to test DICOM files, SITK-readable images or numpy-loadable arrays.
+Other image formats (PNG, JPEG, GIF, etc.) are also supported through PIL.
+This package is supposed to help researchers and developers quickly test whether or not a given object or file is compatible with their pipeline.

+We are, at the moment, not planning on including any more checks, placing the "burden" of developing novel validators and models on users who like our flexible ``DataValidator`` and ``DataModel`` classes.